 How to Access Affordable, High-Quality Online University Courses — Even from Top Schools

-Across the UK and Ireland, a growing number of adults over 45 are turning to flexible, affordable online university courses — and in many cases, earning certificates and qualifications without stepping foot on campus.
+Across the Ireland, a growing number of adults over 45 are turning to flexible, affordable online university courses — and in many cases, earning certificates and qualifications without stepping foot on campus.
 Whether you're aiming to upskill, change careers, or simply continue learning, there are legitimate ways to reduce costs and access valuable education from respected institutions.

 Take Advantage of Support from Universities and Public Programmes